Skip to content

 • Open surgery

 The type your surgeon suggests will depend on the size and location of your hernia.
-Both involve moving herniated tissue or the organ back into place and repairing the weakened areas so you can live comfortably again.
+Both involve moving the herniated tissue or the organ back into place and repairing the weakened areas so you can live comfortably again.
 However, these surgical methods use different-sized incisions that can affect the amount of pain experienced, recovery time, and more.

 Minimally Invasive Surgery